Air Emissions

 How to Download Your Data

-- Go to https://rcrainfo.epa.gov/rcrainfoweb/action/modules/br/naics/view
+- Go to https://rcrapublic.epa.gov/rcra-hwip/trends-and-analysis/details/7

-PRODUCT MANUFACTURING; 3219 OTHER WOOD PRODUCT MANUFACTURING
+- 321999 ALL OTHER MISCELLANEOUS WOOD PRODUCT MANUFACTURING

-- Reporting cycles: Select each year individually that is presented on the Sector Snapshots graphic
+- Reporting cycles: Select each year individually that is presented on the Sector Snapshots graphic.

 X